Marquette University: Performing arts

-Vocal and dance

-The Marquette University Chorus, the longest standing choral organization on campus, is a mixed choir of fifty to sixty men and women who share their time, talents, and passion for music with others at Marquette and throughout the community.
+The Marquette University Chorus, the longest standing choral organization on campus, is a mixed choir of fifty to sixty men and women.
 There are Men's Choir, Women's Choir, and Chamber Choir.
 Marquette also has a Gospel Choir and a Liturgical Choir which sings weekly at Mass at Gesu.
 There are three selective a cappella groups that interested students may try out for: the coed Gold 'n Blues, the all-male Naturals, and the all-female Meladies.
-Although the a cappella groups are not affiliated with the Marquette University Music Department, they do on and off campus concerts.

 Pure Dance is a lyrical and jazz performance group that helps members pursue their interests in dance and choreography in a collegial setting.
 Dance, Inc. is a group that allows its members to perform in semester showcases, and styles of dance vary.
 Hype Dance company is primarily a hip-hop organization that helps to cultivate an interest in hip-hop, contemporary, and jazz style dance.

-Instrumental

 The Marquette University Symphony Orchestra provides members with an opportunity to develop and share musical talents through participation in a large-group setting.
 There are several band ensembles that students may join.
 The Symphonic Band is a group designed for students who wish to continue to make music at the collegiate level, but in a relaxed setting.
 The newly established Wind Ensemble performs high-level wind band repertoire.
 There are also two jazz bands.
 Students who are registered and participate actively in the Symphonic Band and Wind Ensemble have the opportunity to participate in the MU Pep Band.
-The Pep Band plays at all men's and women's basketball home games, continuing during tournament season, when the bands travel with the basketball teams.